12 Unique Honeymoon Spots in New York

-The City is home to many unique hotels and restaurants.
-In Midtown, the Peninsula New York, Waldorf Astoria, the Ritz-Carlton Central Park and the Plaza offer classical elegance and attentive service.
-In Downtown Manhattan, the Ritz-Carlton Battery Park features splendid views of the New York City Harbor.
+The city is home to many unique hotels and restaurants.
+In Midtown, the Peninsula, Waldorf Astoria, the Ritz-Carlton Central Park and the Plaza offer classical elegance and attentive service.
+In Downtown Manhattan, the Ritz-Carlton Battery Park features splendid views of the Harbor.

-Famous New York City attractions include Times Square, Broadway, the Brooklyn Bridge, Guggenheim Museum and the Metropolitan Museum of Art.
+Famous attractions include Times Square, Broadway, the Brooklyn Bridge, Guggenheim Museum and the Metropolitan Museum of Art.
 Lincoln Center is the largest performing arts institution in the world where you can attend classical concerts, opera performances and theater.

-Central Park in New York is a destination in its own where visitors can enjoy beautiful views, romantic walks, and free events, especially in the summer.
-Read more about romantic things to see and do on your honeymoon vacation in Central Park.
+Central Park is a destination in its own where visitors can enjoy beautiful views, romantic walks, and free events, especially in the summer.

-Situated at the southern tip of Manhattan, Battery Park features numerous monuments, plenty of greenery and splendid views of the New York City Harbor.
+Situated at the southern tip of Manhattan, Battery Park features numerous monuments, plenty of greenery and splendid views of the Harbor.
 The park is home to the Castle Clinton National Monument built initially as a defense post and later converted into a theater after accumulating landfill connected it to the mainland.
-In mid-19th century, it served as New York City's immigration station before Ellis Island.
+In mid-19th century, it served as the city's immigration station before Ellis Island.
 Boats departing for the Statue of Liberty and Ellis Island depart from the Castle Clinton National Monument, where you can also purchase tickets.
 Facing the water, there are numerous benches where to visitors can sit down and gaze at the Statue of Liberty and Ellis Island in the distance.

 City Hall Park has recently been renovated to once again reflect its 19th century grandeur.
 The nine-acre park features an exact replica of the 1820s perimeter fence, bluestone pavement paths, green lawns and diverse species of plants.
 During the restoration, 105 trees, 700 shrubs, and 12,000 perennials were planted in the park.
 There are 130 old-style cast-iron benches scattered throughout the park.
 Benches surround the restored Jacob Wrey Mould Fountain, situated at the center of the park.
-This is where you can take a relaxing break during your tour of New York City.
+This is where you can take a relaxing break.
 After visiting City Hall, take a look at the nearby Brooklyn Bridge.

-Bowling Green is the oldest park in New York City used initially as a cattle market.
+Bowling Green is the oldest park in the city used initially as a cattle market.
 A small patch of green with benches, flowers and a round fountain, the park is situated north of Battery Park, at the southern tip of Broadway.
 Bowling Green is home to a 7,000-pound bronze statue of the Charging Bull, visited by numerous tourists every year and often touched by stock market investors for good luck.

 The New York Stock Exchange is the world's leading equities market where buyers and sellers meet directly in an open market, and prices are determined by supply and demand.
 More than 3,000 people work on the trading floor, but only members can trade on the NYSE.
 One can become a member by purchasing or leasing a seat, by applying for Physical Access, or by applying for Electronic Access.

-Lincoln Center, located on the Upper West Side in New York.
+Lincoln Center, located on the Upper West Side.